Adolescence Education (7-12)

 Admission To the Program

 Candidates who declare their intention to seek teaching certification in their academic major are assigned an education advisor as well as a major-field faculty advisor.
-During freshman and sophomore years, candidates meet with both advisors to design their program of study and to ensure that they will meet the requirement for admission to the secondary program in their junior year.
-Admission is based on the following minimum criteria:
+During freshman and sophomore years, candidates meet with both advisors to design their program of study to ensure a timely completion of requirements.
+The following are minimum criteria:

 - A major field grade-point expected by the content department with no grade lower than a C

 - A minimum grade point average of 2.7